 THE NEW YORKER A Prehistoric Killer, Buried in Muck By Brent Crane Hunting the teeth of the Megalodon, the largest shark that ever lived, can be very profitable—and very dangerous.ILLUSTRATION BY JEE-OOK CHOI On a sunny January morning outside Richmond Hill, Georgia, Bill Eberlein, a fifty-two-year-old former I.T. specialist, went diving in a […]

-Megateeth Privacy, Returns and Shipping Terms and Conditions
+Megateeth Shipping Info, Terms and Policies

 Posted: February 28th, 2017

 All Megalodon teeth ordered include display stand, certificate of authenticity and info about your fossil.
 Christmas Season Shipping info.
 U.S Orders All orders placed by 9pm will be shipped the next business day.
 Orders include free USPS Priority 2-3 day shipping.
 According to our sources at the Post office anything shipped by December 20 should […]

 - Q: Where do the Megalodon Teeth that you sell come from?

 - I find all of the Megalodon teeth that I sell diving near Savannah GA.
 I know the history of these teeth so you will never be surprised by restored or repaired Megalodon teeth.
 I hear stories all the time about people purchasing Megalodon teeth and later finding out that they were repaired.
 That will not happen if you buy a tooth from Megateeth.